chyuck/chyuck.github.io/README.md

 Sep 2003 – Jul 2004 | Tashkent, Uzbekistan
 - Video conferencing desktop application:
   - Implemented module for capturing/playing user's voice and integrated it with network module, using C++, Windows API and DirectX Sound
-  - Implemented multi-user whiteboard with realtime collaboration and integrated it with network module, using Borland C++ Builder, Windows API and Windows GDI+
+  - Implemented multi-user whiteboard with real-time collaboration and integrated it with network module, using Borland C++ Builder, Windows API and Windows GDI+
 - Alarm monitoring desktop application:
   - Developed user interface for configuring alarm detectors on floor plan, using Borland C++ Builder and Windows API
   - Developed module for room recognition on floor plan image, using C++ and Windows GDI+